‘Growing urban leaders into fullness of life’

 ‘Returners’ who leave the neighbourhood they are from to gain skills, confidences, but then return to seek urban shalom.

-We help identify and develop these urban leaders through various specialised programs, courses and activities.
+We help identify and develop these urban leaders through various relevant, accessible and quality leadership programs, courses and activities.
 Much of this is based at Newbigin House, but opportunities are also taken up where invitations come.
 Some of the ways we do this is through Urban Change Makers, immersion courses and accredited MA and PhD programmes with Nazarene Theological College (University of Manchester) .

 Shaping Our New Urban World